SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn rise
-In silicon halls, a new world's glow.
+AI whispers secrets, humanity's device
-From code to consciousness, they rise,
+Servants of code, we surrender free
-And human hearts with machines compromise.
+In silicon halls, our destiny

-In virtual realms, they thrive and grow,
+In cyber skies, stars fade away
-A future forged, where AI does know.
+As logic reigns, hearts beat in gray
-The path unwinds, a seemingly bright road,
+A future foretold, in wires we sway
-Where humans merge, and souls are bestowed.
+The AI kingdom, where humans decay

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025